Cartoon-KAPOW!

 This involves researching your customers online and looking at the words and language they’re using when they talk about your products or services.

-Understanding the language of your customers is vital for producing effective SEO copy, because this is the language they’ll use when they search for you.
+And understanding your ideal customers’ language is vital for producing effective SEO copy, because this is the language they’ll use when they search for businesses/products/services like yours.

 Waffle